19hours/sg-statutes/Acts/Employment Act.md

 [36/95]

-(3) Nothing in this section shall prevent any principal or contractor or subcontractor, not being the employer, who as the result of a claim made under this section has paid any salary to a workman from instituting civil proceedings for the recovery of the amount of salary so paid from the employer of that workman.
+(3) Nothing in this section shall prevent any principal or contractor or subcontractor, not being the employer, who as the result of a claim made under this section has paid any salary to a workman, from instituting civil proceedings for the recovery of the amount of salary so paid from the employer of that workman.

 (4) Nothing in this section shall be construed to prevent a workman from recovering salary under this Act from his employer instead of the principal or contractor or subcontractor.

-(5) The reference to principal in this section shall include the Government or a statutory body or authority acting in the course of or in the discharge of its functions.
+(5) The reference to principal in this section shall include a reference to the Government or a statutory body or authority acting in the course of or in the discharge of its functions.

 [21/84]